 Increase Work Order Efficiency Through an Improved Call Triage Process

-Typically, when you run into a maintenance issue, you dispatch your vendor partner’s work order, who then sends out a technician to help resolve your maintenance issue.
+Typically, when you run into a maintenance issue, you dispatch a work order to your service partner, who then sends out a technician to help resolve your maintenance issue.
 However, even with the technician’s help, the issue may still linger, and if the tech isn’t doing their due diligence, it may not get resolved entirely.

 When you connect with the right FM partner, you’ll notice key differences between an ordinary vendor dispatch system versus a Vendor Partner that encourages a Call Triage process.
 A call triage process goes a step above and beyond just sending out a technician, allowing for more first-time repair visits and less time and cost spent on the repair.